Beliavsky/Fortran-code-on-GitHub/README.md

 ## Partial Differential Equations
 [fishpack](https://github.com/jlokimlin/fishpack): collection of Fortran programs and subroutines that solve 2nd- and 4th-order finite difference approximations to separable elliptic Partial Differential Equations (PDEs), by jlokimlin and t-bltg

+[FOODIE, Fortran Object-Oriented Differential-equations Integration Environment](https://github.com/Fortran-FOSS-Programmers/FOODIE): numerical integration of Differential-equations such as Ordinary and Partial Differential Equations (ODE, PDE), from Fortran-FOSS-Programmers.
+FOODIE is tailored to the systems arising from the semi-discretization of PDEs, but it is not limited to them.

 [forestclaw](https://github.com/ForestClaw/forestclaw): parallel, multi-block adaptive finite volume code for solving PDEs on a hierarchy of logically Cartesian meshes

 [MORFEUS](https://github.com/sourceryinstitute/MORFEUS-Source): framework for the solution of partial differential equations (PDEs) written in modern Fortran, from sourceryinstitute.
-It is object oriented, and attempts to provide useful abstractions for the solution of PDEs that are easy to use and performant.
+It is object oriented and attempts to provide useful abstractions for the solution of PDEs that are easy to use and performant.

 ## Particle Physics
 [darkmatter](https://github.com/ogorton/darkmatter): experimental WIMP Analysis, by ogorton